vipulnaik/working-drafts/eaf/my-q1-2022-donation-to-free-migration-project.md

 of my reasons, that are partly personal and partly general epistemic
 considerations:

-* I generally favor making fewer, larger donations that have a lot of thought in them, over several smaller donations: This is based on a more nuanced version of the [one charity argument](https://thinkingbeyondcompetition.wordpress.com/2009/03/24/the-one-charity-argument-and-the-end-of-poverty/) (amazingly enough, the linked post I wrote over 12 years ago, back when I was a much less sophisticated thinker, still seems to be one
+* [#eaforum] I generally favor making fewer, larger donations that have a lot of thought in them, over several smaller donations: This is based on a more nuanced version of the [one charity argument](https://thinkingbeyondcompetition.wordpress.com/2009/03/24/the-one-charity-argument-and-the-end-of-poverty/) (amazingly enough, the linked post I wrote over 12 years ago, back when I was a much less sophisticated thinker, still seems to be one